IMSterling/adversarial/README.md

 This repository contains python code to generate, evaluate, and visualize a patch based adversarial example for the Yolov3 object detector, a copy of which is included  here.
 Some of the code in this repository has been pulled directly from other repositories, as cited in my research report.

-This is research code, funded by a 8 week Summer Research Fellowship Grant (SOAR-NSE) from Swarthmore College
+This is research code, funded by a 8 week Summer Research Fellowship Grant (SOAR-NSE) from Swarthmore College.
+The associated paper can be found at https://arxiv.org/abs/2008.10106

 ---